 Historically, families with large estates, manor houses or large farms would bestow a name to their property.
 As the years went by less so was it exclusively for rich families to have named homes, which is why we see a lot of properties around today with names in place of numbers.

 Numbering houses in relation to its position on the street came about in the 18th century.
 With the population growing, and residential housing communities becoming more common, they needed a solution to keep up with the demand for identifying properties.

 A lot can go into choosing a name.
 Traditionally the name of a property can reflect where the house is located.
 Popular names such as ‘Rose Cottage’ or ‘Treetops’ are commonly given to homes that are situated in pastoral areas.

 Another way a name can be determined is by wildlife.
-Currently available in our upcoming auction is a property called ‘Robins Nest’ due to the birds that call it home.
+A property that sold in a recent auction was a property called ‘Robins Nest’ due to the birds that call it home.
 When undergoing conservation checks during the planning application stages, authorities ordered that upon granting the planning permissions, the owner must find a new home for these birds.
 The name ‘Robins Nest’ then stuck to the property.
-You can view the property here.

 Of course, there are lots of origins behind naming a property, and you can even just choose a name for yourself!
 You have to write to your local authority who will check with Royal Mail that the name will not cause offence or conflict with anyone in the immediate area.
 There is a small fee to pay, but The Telegraph reports that having a house name can increase the value of your property.